influencer marketing · singapore

 Frequently asked

-Singapore is where the budget lives, not the audience.
+Singapore is where the budget lives more than the audience.
 SaaS, crypto, and ecommerce brands like Mobbin, BingX, Castlery, Moomoo SG, and HoYoverse run global creator programs out of Singapore HQs.
 An agency here books worldwide creators using SG budget.

 From our deals database, the most active Singapore-HQ sponsors are Mobbin (60 deals), BingX (53), Castlery (36), Moomoo SG (35), HoYoverse (34), Phemex (17), OSOME (14), Crypto.com (12), Ahrefs (9), and Dyson (9).